If your business is one of the supported verticals (real estate, salon, clinic, restaurant, auto

 - No FAQ-redirect copy specifics.
 The pack’s

-faq_redirect_message_en/_aruse a generic redirect (“for other topics, contact our team directly”) — your operator can replace it per-tenant. - Empty post-confirm hint.
+faq_redirect_message_en/_aruse a generic redirect (“for other topics, contact our team directly”), which your operator can replace per-tenant. - Empty post-confirm hint.
 Booking confirmation copy uses the platform default rather than a vertical-specific overlay.
 Add tenant-specific confirm copy via the dashboard.

 Per-tenant tuning